 Please call our office in order for us to assign a doctor consultation for immediate access.

-The information herein on "Sacroiliac Joint Dysfunction and Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sacroiliac Joint Dysfunction and Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 For individuals experiencing eye problems, can acupuncture treatment help and benefit overall eye health?
 Acupuncture… Read More

 Can physical therapy treatment protocols aimed at improving range of motion and flexibility around the… Read More